Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 Oh, the power of a sad and beautiful song.

-“Yes.”
-She said completely lost in her desire to have his lips on hers... as every soft and serious sound coming from the enchanted seashell surrounded her.
+“Yes,” she beckoned, completely lost in her desire to have his lips on hers... as every soft and serious sound coming from the enchanted seashell surrounded them.

 Embarrassment flooded her senses.
 What was she doing?
 They had an agreement.